unipartdigital/workflows_engine/docs/source/primitives.rst

 Input
 -----

 Used to collect text/number information from the user.
-The input component can also create or select an object based on its `value`.
-To build an output json object use `output_ref` and `output` where `output` is the structure of the output object with any default values and `output_ref` is the a `jsonpath` to insert the `value` from the input field.
-If you wish to select a known object use `input_key` and `input_ref` where `input_key` is a `jsonpath` which points to a list of objects and `input_ref` is the attribute on the object to match the `value` against.
-There is nothing stopping from using both input and output pairs in this case field will first try to select using `input_key` and `input_ref` then if nothing is found, fallback to building an object using `output` and `output_ref`.
+The input component can also create or update an object based on its `value`.
+To build an output json object use `output_ref` and `output` where `output` is the structure of the output object with any default values and `output_ref` is the `jsonpath` to insert the `value` from the input field.
+If you wish to select a known object use `input_key` and `input_ref`, where `input_key` is a `jsonpath` pointing to a list of objects and `input_ref` is the attribute on the object to match the `value` against.
+There is nothing stopping from using both input and output pairs, in this case the field will first try to select using `input_key` and `input_ref` then, if nothing is found, will fallback to building an object using `output` and `output_ref`.

 .. jsonschema:: ../../src/core/schema/components/input.json